-The MSc Computer Science is a full-time one-year Masters degree course for students who have a first degree in a subject other than computing.
+The MSc Computer Science Course is a full-time one-year Masters degree course for students who have a first degree in a subject other than computing.
 Designed to open the door to exciting new career opportunities in computer science and information technology, the programme is suitable for a variety of hard-working graduates from diverse subject backgrounds.
 Established in 1969, this is now the longest-running conversion programme to computing in the UK.

-The programme is different to IT programmes, in that it is a technical degree with a significant programming component.
+The MSc Computer Science programme is different to IT programmes, in that it is a technical degree with a significant programming component.
 It is designed to give you a grounding in both the fundamentals of computer science and practical software development skills.
 Students from all backgrounds are welcome to apply.
 Competency should be demonstrated in mathematics and scientific subjects, for example at 'advanced' high school level, which should allow understanding of the new Computer Science subjects.

 The core components of this degree course are a software workshop, taught modules and a summer project.
 The software workshop involves two terms of intensive training in Java programming, including lectures, supervised laboratory work and small-group tutorials.